 To get to the lake, you can take the Gondelbahn cable car from Kandersteg, or if you are into hiking, that takes about 1 to 1 and 1/2 hours walking uphill.

-Bear in mind that there access for cars, and these should be parked in Kandersteg.
+Bear in mind that there are not access for cars, and these should be parked in Kandersteg.

 If you take the cable car, once up at the mountain, you will have a smooth, slightly downhill walk for about 25 minutes.